7878860062/Devops-Task---6-/README.md

-# Groovy
+# Task 6
 The following project showcases writing such a Groovy script to achieve complete automation that the DevOps team need.
 Pre-process:

 I] Before starting the project make sure that the Jenkins package is updated.
 Use yum update jenkins command to update it.

    II] Download the following Jenkins plugins: a)PostBuildScript b)Job DSL